Captain John Bennett RN (1670-1717)

 A local historian in Barking has come up with a persuasive case for the potential source of Bennett’s wealth.
 In 1682 a report was produced by Thomas Culliford, a customs official, “who named and shamed the merchants of Poole who were not paying duty”.
 These merchants were clandestinely bringing foreign goods into the country, particularly brandy, without paying import duties; in other words they were professional smugglers.
 Culliford went on to name several people engaged in the activity, some of whose surnames relate closely to those of people who were beneficiaries of Bennett’s will, some decades later!

 At his death Bennett had a counting house in London and his executor, who was his agent, was a London haberdasher.
 The link between Poole and Barking likely connects the movement of goods by sea in those days and trading links between the two places.
-Barking was a major drop off point for the capital.
-If there was a smuggling interest then whatever was coming into England would need a ready route to market and London perhaps offered an easy route to disposal.
+Barking was a major drop-off port for the capital.
+Any smuggling interest then, whatever was coming into England, would need a ready route to market and London perhaps offered an easy route to disposal.
 His widespread interests towards the end of his life are also evident from his will.